Al Richard Unser: Career biography

-Al Richard Unser began driving go karts at age ten, but stopped racing until after earning his driver's license at age sixteen.
+Unser began driving go karts at age ten, but stopped racing until after earning his driver's license at age sixteen.
 After attending driving schools, Unser competed in the Skip Barber Western Racing Series in 2002, winning six races and earning "Rookie of the Year" honors.
 A year later, he posted four top-ten finishes in the 2003 Barber Dodge Pro Series.

 2004

 In 2004, Unser made his Toyota Atlantics debut, running in four events.
-His best finish was an 8th place at Montreal.
+His best finish was an eighth place at Montreal.
 Unser also ran in eight races in the 2004 Infiniti Pro Series.
 He posted five third place finishes, and won the pole position at Michigan.

-Around that same time, Unser's father Al Unser Jr. temporarily retired from driving to help with his career.
+Around that same time, Unser's father, Al Unser Jr. temporarily retired from driving to help with his career.

 2005

-Unser posted three top-ten finishes in the first four races of the Infinity Pro Series season, including a 4th place at the Freedom 100 at Indianapolis.
-He then returned to the Toyota Atlantics, finishing the season 7th in points.
-He ran ten of twelve events with a best finish of 4th.
+Unser posted three top-ten finishes in the first four races of the Infinity Pro Series season, including a fourth place at the Freedom 100 at Indianapolis.
+He then returned to the Toyota Atlantics, finishing the season seventh in points.
+He ran ten of twelve events with a best finish of fourth.

 At the Indy Lights races at St. Petersburg and Indianapolis Unser competed against fellow third-generation driver Marco Andretti of the famous rival Andretti family.
 It was the only two times that Al and Marco raced together.

 2006

-In 2006 Unser drove in two Atlantics series events, but lost his ride to funding issues with the team.
+In 2006, Unser drove in two Atlantics series events, but lost his ride to funding issues with his team.